 Intern in Dublin, Ireland with Intern Abroad HQ, the global leader in impactful short term internships.
-Intern Abroad HQ offers a 2-week internship experience in Tourism, while longer duration programs (from 4 weeks or longer) are available in the fields of Hospitality and Marketing & Public Relations.
+Intern Abroad HQ offers a 2-week internship experience in Tourism, while longer duration programs (from 4 weeks or longer) are available in the fields of Hospitality and Marketing and Sales.

-Internship programs begin on the first and third Monday of the month.
+Internship programs begin on Mondays.
 Come prepared for an urban adventure in Ireland’s economic hub.
 Whether you’re spending weekends within the city, or traveling further afield to explore more of the Emerald Isle, the location is optimal for combining tourism activities with an excellent cultural and professional experience.

 This exciting internship provides great insight into tourism in Ireland, along with the awesome opportunity to experience the “The Emerald Isle” through the eyes of a tourist.
 Interns are placed with an agency in central Dublin, where they may join tours around the country to critically assess activities, to learn about operations and focus on marketing strategy and development.